 With no house payment, we were able to save around 50% of our income.
-That is huge for us.
+That was huge for us.

-At the beginning of our marriage, we were living for today, spending what we wanted and we were happy … until we realized we were broke.
+At the beginning of our marriage, we were living for today, spending what we wanted and we were happy … until we realized we had a negative net worth.
 Yikes!

-Having a large cushion of savings, built-up retirement accounts and a development of income-producing assets will also make us feel happy … just in a different way.
+Having a large cushion of cash, built-up retirement accounts that have allowed us to achieve Coast FIRE and the ability to funnel more of our money toward income-producing assets also makes us feel happy … just in a different way.

 4. Increased Net Worth